-Catholic Education Arizona teamed up with St. Catherine of Siena Catholic School after learning of increased need in South Phoenix this year.
-Each year, St. Catherine students participate in service after collecting toys for Mary’s Ministry in south Phoenix.
-This year the focus is on collecting items that will be dropped off.
-Principal Xochitl Ramirez stated, “There is a greater need this year.
+St. Catherine of Siena Catholic School participates in a toy drive Mary’s Ministry in south Phoenix.
+Principal Xochitl Ramirez stated, “There is a great need every year.
 The number of people in line for food boxes on Saturdays has increased from the typical one block to four blocks long.
 The same people lined up for food are typically the same people who come for the toy distribution event.”
-CEA will participate by collecting food and toys for Mary’s Ministry and combining their collections with those of the St. Catherine of Siena community.

 Annunciation Catholic School in Cave Creek looks to attain a goal of collecting 300 sets of pajamas for foster children this Christmas.
 If the goal is reached, students will receive a “Pajama Day” at school December 17th.